Kotlin Multiplatform Help

 Implement the presentation logic

-Create the main App() composable for your application, and call it from a ComponentActivity class:
+Create the main App() composable for your application and call it from the ComponentActivity class:

-You've just created an Android application that has its business logic implemented in the Kotlin Multiplatform module, and its UI made using native Jetpack Compose.
+You've just created an Android application that has its business logic implemented in the Kotlin Multiplatform module, and its UI runs on native Jetpack Compose.

 Create the iOS application